Arnifabiziagne/Panorama/README.md

 - `"gunicorn_log_level"`: `"DEBUG"`, `"INFO"`, `"WARNING"`, `"ERROR"` - log level for gunicorn server.
 If not set then there won't be log from gunicorn.
 - `"db_gfa_loading_batch_size"`: According to the ram available: bigger batch size will go faster but will consume more memory.
 Default value is 2,000,000.
 - `"max_nodes_to_visualize"`: set the maximum number of nodes to visualize in GUI.
 Default value is 30,000.
+- `"read_buffer_size"`: set the maximum line size to import csv file in neo4j.
+Default value is 64,000,000.

 ## Contacts